 Conclusion: Review summary of the teacher that allows the closing of the session, identifying and analyzing the most relevant aspects of the debate and the Survey / Management Practices Guide.

-Examination and evaluation of student work Courses are usually divided into two parts, each of them comprising five or six classes.
+Examination and evaluation of student work

+Courses are usually divided into two parts, each of them comprising five or six classes.
 At the end of each course part, an evaluation week takes place during which professors assess student knowledge and progress throughout the course.
 Please refer to section "Academic Records" for more information about evaluation and grading.

-Student's questions and comments The student services team ensures that students are given timely response to their questions and comments.
+Student's questions and comments

+The student services team ensures that students are given timely response to their questions and comments.
 Students receive a personalized treatment by a specially assigned group student services representative, who monitors all interaction between students and professors, and provides advice and counsel throughout the program.

-Internships / externships / Labs The Business School's current programs do not yet contemplate the possibility of internships, externships or laboratory work.
-Maximum number of students per course Class size may vary between courses, according these rules: Course Course Minimum students Maximum students type/Methodology group per group per group Case Study Methodology Class 5 40 Learning by doing / Project - Based Learning Team 1 6 Capstone Project Team 1 8 Workshop Class 5 50 Transcripts All course grades are delivered online.
+Internships / externships / Labs

+WBS's current programs do not yet contemplate the possibility of internships, externships or laboratory work.

+Maximum number of students per course Class size may vary between courses, according these rules:

+Course Course Minimum students Maximum students

+type/Methodology group per group per group

+Case Study Methodology Class 5 40

+Learning by doing / Project - Based Learning Team 1 6

+Capstone Project Team 1 8

+Workshop Class 5 50

+Transcripts

+All course grades are delivered online.
 Students can access their transcript through their personal webpage, which is updated in real time.
+All student transcripts are stored in WBS learning platform.

+Technical support

-All student transcripts are stored indefinitely in the Business School learning platform.
-Technical support Students are provided technical support by their own personalized student services representative, who is ready to assist them with any difficulty regarding the use of the Business School learning platform.
-When necessary, student services representatives obtain the appropriate assistance from the Business School learning platform technical team to solve the issue.
-Equipment and supplies The Business School learning platform is designed to work with any web browser and an Internet connection.
+Students are provided technical support by their own personalized student services representative, who is ready to assist them with any difficulty regarding the use of WBS learning platform.
+When necessary, student services representatives obtain the appropriate assistance from WBS learning platform technical team to solve the issue.

+Equipment and supplies

+WBS learning platform is designed to work with any web browser and an Internet connection.
 There are no special requirements regarding operating systems or connection speed to access the school's courses, though compatibility with Adobe Flash may be necessary to access some of the course materials.
+Also the materials and activities which are delivered through Cisco Webex or Zoom may require the installation of the appropriate plug-ins to access the content.

+Group study

-Also the materials and activities which are delivered through Cisco Webex or zoom may require the installation of the appropriate plug-ins to access the content.
-Group study In certain programs, group work is necessary to complete specific courses (such as the Business Plan in MBA programs).
-In those cases, all interaction and group work can be carried out through the Business School learning platform.
+In certain programs, group work is necessary to complete specific courses (such as the Business Plan in MBA programs).
+In those cases, all interaction and group work can be carried out through WBS learning platform.
 Each group will be provided their own Analysis forum.
 Also messaging and file sharing features are provided in order to ensure appropriate interaction among group members.

-Online student services Student services representatives are ready to assist student and answer their questions or requests by email and whatsapp.
+Online student services

+Student services representatives are ready to assist student and answer their questions or requests by email and whatsapp.
 Student services representatives may also call students by telephone when necessary.
 Please refer to section "Student Services" for more details about student counseling.

-Assessment of Courses At the end of each course, students respond to a survey of assessment and satisfaction through the website.
+Assessment of Courses

+At the end of each course, students respond to a survey of assessment and satisfaction through the website.
 The survey assesses the following issues:

-Overall assessment of the course Enrichment obtained with the course • Content of the course (subject, depth readings, self-assessment test, business case, management practitioner questions, reflection and discussion forum).
+• Overall assessment of the course

+- Enrichment obtained with the course

+- Content of the course (subject, depth readings, self-assessment test, business case, management practitioner questions, reflection and discussion forum).

-Assessment of faculty
+- Assessment of faculty

-Duration of the course
+- Duration of the course

-Pace of work per week
+- Pace of work per week

-More positive aspects of the course.
+- More positive aspects of the course.

-Negative aspects of the Course, if any.
+- Negative aspects of the Course, if any.

+Academic Records

-Ref.
-ISD- Volume 7 | No. 4 | 2018-2019 westfield.education Academic Records WBS currently is using Brightspace as the Learning Management System (LMS) for online courses.
+WBS currently is using Brightspace as the Learning Management System (LMS) for online courses.
 All the activities happening on the courses are registered in the LMS, and can be monitored by faculty, and followed by student services representatives.